-- Comparing delay compensation claim volumes by train operators (due to differences in delay compensation schemes and passenger usage) - Identifying how many people have claimed compensation (refer to rail delays and compensation survey results) - Identifying delay compensation amounts paid (refer to passenger's charter compensation data)
+- Comparisons between individual train operators should be treated with caution (due to differences in delay compensation schemes and passenger usage). - Identifying how many people have claimed compensation (refer to rail delays and compensation survey results) - Identifying delay compensation amounts paid (refer to passenger's charter compensation data)

-Further information on data sources, quality, and methodology can be found in the quality and methodology report.
+Further information on data sources, quality, and methodology can be found in the Quality and Methodology report.